ferrenza/discord.py/docs/ext/commands/commands.rst

 Since the :meth:`.Bot.command` decorator is shorter and easier to comprehend, it will be the one used throughout the documentation here.

-Any parameter that is accepted by the :class:`~discord.ext.commands.Command` constructor can be passed into the decorator.
+Any parameter that is accepted by the :class:`~discord_real.ext.commands.Command` constructor can be passed into the decorator.
 For example, to change the name to something other than the function would be as simple as doing this:

 .. code-block:: python3